Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Critical thinking, Cultural understanding, Ethics, Information literacy, Research,

 - Learning Outcomes

-- Understand patterns of single-gene inheritance, the molecular basis of various DNA-based polymorphisms, the principles of linkage and the challenges that massively parallel sequencing technology, interpretation of karyotypes, chromosomal abnormalities and genomic disorders bring to clinical practice
+- Understand single-gene inheritance, the molecular diagnosis of disease states and the challenges that massively parallel sequencing technology brings to medicine.
+Interpretation of chromosomal abnormalities and genomic disorders in clinical practice including the prenatal setting

-- Be conversant with the design considerations as applied to association analysis, specifically candidate gene approaches and whole-genome screening
+- Be conversant with the design considerations as applied to association analysis

-- Understand some of the molecular mechanisms that contribute to the development of cancer, in particular the role of oncogenes and tumour-suppressor genes, and to develop an appreciation of how genetic/molecular information may be used in the development of diagnostics and therapeutics
+- Understand some of the molecular mechanisms that contribute to the development of cancer and to develop an appreciation of how genetic/molecular information may be used in the development of diagnostics and therapeutics in oncology

 - Develop an awareness that epigenetics impacts on disease expression over the human lifespan